 There are also policy solutions that can help.
 First, and most importantly, governments should pay farmers that utilize the solutions listed above because they are crucial to preventing long-term environmental damage, but do little for farmers’ immediate bottom lines.
 Second, reducing food waste would help reduce fertilizer application, since roughly one-quarter of all food produced globally is thrown out.
 Most food waste occurs “close to the fork” in high-income countries, but “close to the farm” in low-income countries, so it can be reduced by donating unmarketable crops and changing food date product dating practices in the former, and enhancing access to markets, increasing the amount and quality of post-harvest storage in the latter.
 Third, very large sellers of food can leverage their buying power to push suppliers to source crops from farms that minimize environmental impact per calorie.
 One model of this approach is Walmart’s Project Gigaton, which seeks to avoid 1bn metric tons of greenhouse gases from its supply chain by 2030, and includes agriculture as a focus sector.

 Finally, there are major institutional factors that could be improved.
 For example, many farmers do not own their own land — up to half of farmland in the American midwest is not owned by those who farm it, and there have been multiple waves of recent farmland acquisitions in low-income countries by foreign investors — which reduces incentives for them to invest in the very long-term future of their land.
 Additionally, agricultural subsidies constitute gigantic, tangled webs which make price movements in agricultural commodity markets challenging to interpret without an intricate knowledge of the various policies.
 These distort farmer incentives even more, and in most countries disproportionately reward large-scale, monocrop farms growing animal feed.
-Solutions to problems in this category remain elusive to this author, but the area is ripe for future research because the potential benefits are quite large.

 Intensive agriculture enabled by nitrogen fertilizer is integral to today’s high level of well-being — no method of traditional agriculture can consistently produce enough food to eliminate widespread malnutrition on its own — but doing less of it on the margin in order to maintain the land’s ability to support it is prudent.
-Being the unfortunate side effect of gigantic, commodity industries that underpin modern life, the sheer scale and number of actors makes nutrient pollution feel intractable.
+Being the unfortunate side effect of gigantic, commodity industries that underpin modern life, the sheer scale makes nutrient pollution feel intractable.
 However, it also means that small changes by a few actors have the potential to make an outsized difference.
-Thus, the most effective path to minimizing nutrient pollution probably requires some combination of less intensive agriculture, continually improving the intensive agriculture that is done, and finding new and better ways to feed people like vertical farming and meat alternatives.
+Thus, the most effective path to minimizing nutrient pollution probably requires some combination of more low-intensity agriculture, continually improving the intensive agriculture that is done, and finding new and better ways to feed people like vertical farming and meat alternatives.